A Globally Responsible Gateway Initiative

 The initiative is supported by a growing network of endorsing organizations.
 See the list of networks and associations helping make this happen shown under “Who is helping make this happen?” below.

-How is the initiative designed as of November 2024?
+How is the initiative designed?

 The initiative focuses on rapid, low-cost, and scalable changes, with no need for curriculum overhauls or administrative approval—just faculty taking ownership of their courses and responsibility for our shared future.